 We write in plain language to convey messages that are clear, concise and effective.

-We teach people the methods and techniques of plain language writing.
+We teach people the techniques and thinking behind plain language writing.

 We test and certify documents to prove they are suitable for readers and likely to achieve purpose.